blindreviewcodes/LBANE/README.md

 # LBANE
-Source codes for the paper submitted to AAAI.
+Source codes for a paper on network embedding.

 Run LBANE.m for a demo running on the cora dataset